mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

 NAVPERSCOM, Reserve Enlisted Status Branch (PERS-913), via the chain of command.
     8. Transfers.
-AC and Full Time Support (FTS) personnel who have three or more PFA failures in the most recent 4-year period shall not transfer to a new permanent duty station and will be retained onboard.
+AC and Full Time Support (FTS) personnel who have two or more PFA failures in the most recent 3-year period shall not transfer to a new permanent duty station and will be retained onboard.
 This restriction also applies to those who have waivers for readiness.